peterbakonyi05/under-the-hood-of-bundling-tools/README.md

 Not focusing on how you get Webpack/Rollup/Browserify to working (there are thousands of good articles, I linked some at the end).
 We are going to focus on what happens behind the scenes/under the hood.

+Big words: statically analyzable, tree-shaking (what do they mean?) why the `export` syntax?

 ### How we get from here to here?
 global+jquery => TS + Angular / React + Flow + Modular...
 Let's get our hands a bit dirty...